 DOMINICAN COOKING CLASSES

-You can learn a lot by eating traditional dishes, but if you want to really learn about Dominican food, then you may want to take a cooking class.
+You can learn a lot by eating traditional dishes, but if you want to really learn about Dominican cuisine, then you may want to take a cooking class.
 Eating traditional Dominican dishes is one thing but learning how to actually make them is another.

 There are many reasons why millions of people visit the Dominican Republic every year.
 Sand and surf top most people’s lists but not far behind is the food.